What is Stakeholder Engagement?

-Once you’ve identified, mapped and classified your stakeholders, your next step is choosing your level of engagement for each stakeholder category.
+Once you’ve identified, mapped and classified your stakeholders, your next step in the stakeholder analysis process is choosing your level of engagement for each stakeholder category.

 The Spectrum of Public Participation developed by the International Association for Public Participation (IAP2), is an excellent tool for identifying which level of engagement (or participation) is best for your stakeholder categories.

 The IAP2 Spectrum identifies five different levels of participation: inform, consult, involve, collaborate and empower.

 For example, a low power/low interest stakeholder is not likely to influence or be concerned with your project and might only need to be informed (often with one-way communication).

 Whereas your “key player” stakeholders (high power/ high interest) have a much greater potential to impact your project and, based on the IAP2 levels of engagement, may need to be consulted, involved, collaborated with and/or empowered, depending on the circumstance or your organization's vision for engagement.

 Once you decide on your level of engagement, you’re ready to choose your specific engagement tactics.

 Your tactics are simply your chosen method for how you’re going to engage (e.g. emailing stakeholders can be a great two-way communication method).